-8. Cows needing further care All animals on farm
+8. Cows needing further care

-Assess the whole herd including the milking herd, dry cows, in calf heifers, calves, hospital pens and animals that are due to leave the farm.
+Assess the whole herd - including the milking herd, dry cows, in-calf heifers, calves, hospital pens and animals that are due to leave the farm.

 Record and comment on the number of any sick or injured cows that would benefit from further intervention (including mobility score 3 cows).